September 3, 2024

 Here is my same performance graph, plotted on a logarithmic scale.
 This picture tells a somewhat different story.

 As you can see from the graph above, my investing career started off with a bang.
 Those first 4 years, from 1996 to the peak of the internet bubble were a great time to be an investor.
 The economy was strong and there were scores of small, rapidly growing, profitable companies to choose from.
-People were quitting their jobs to become day traders, spending their days glued to their screens chasing each other into and out of the hot stock of the moment.
-While their activities mostly centered on the technology sector, their enthusiasm bubbled over from time to time into my overlooked corner of the market.
+People were quitting their jobs to become day traders, spending their days glued to their screens, chasing each other into and out of the hot stock of the moment.
+While their activities mostly centered on the technology sector, their enthusiasm bubbled over from time to time into my overlooked corners of the economy.

 Back in those days, my portfolio was very small.
 I was nimble and highly concentrated in a handful of stocks.
 Distracted by promises of internet riches, investors were ignoring vast swathes of the market.
 As a result, there were plenty of exciting “old economy” companies whose stocks were trading at very reasonable prices.
 Frozen yogurt, call center software, dollar stores, surveillance cameras, home exercise equipment.
 I was finding lots of opportunities and the portfolio grew very quickly.
-A couple of big home runs (most notably, massive multi-baggers in Bowflex and Total Telcom) certainly did not hurt either.
+A couple of big home runs (most notably, massive gains in Bowflex and Total Telcom) certainly did not hurt either.

 By the time the market peaked in the winter of 2000, my portfolio had matured.
 I was more diversified and the portfolio was larger.
-Thanks to the windfall profits from the late 90s boom, I had managed to grow enough of a nest egg that I could afford to say goodbye to the daily grind and let my portfolio do the heavy lifting for me.
+Thanks to the windfall profits from the late 90’s boom, I had managed to grow enough of a nest egg that I could afford to say goodbye to the daily grind and let my portfolio do the heavy lifting for me.

 Here is my same performance graph, but this time I’ve started it from the peak of the market in early 2000.